Welcome to the Bureau of Aeronautics!

 The Bureau of Aeronautics is working alongside the Aviation Museum of NH and New Hampshire Institute of Art (NHIA) to make this an annual project and event in our state.
 NHIA is providing the photographers by encouraging the participating of current and past students, lead by NHIA Professor Gary Samson.
 The Aviation Museum of NH is providing the venue for the grand opening and reception which will be held December 5th, 2014, 5-7pm.
 The exhibit will then travel throughout New Hampshire, being displayed at a variety of venues in 2015:

-This project is constructing a new taxiway (Taxiway B) parallel to Runway 12-30 and associated stub taxiways at the Concord Municipal Airport.
-The new taxiway will be marked, lighted and signed as part of this project.
-The project will also environmental mitigation for the project.
-The project is more than 50% complete as of July 2014!
+This project constructed a new taxiway (Taxiway B) parallel to Runway 12-30 and associated stub taxiways at the Concord Municipal Airport.
+The new taxiway is marked, lighted, and signed as part of this project.
+A portion of this project will continue into 2015 as it evaluates and removes obstructions to the airport’s approach surfaces in 2015.

 Keene Runway Project Complete!